psantos9/leanix-tutorial-standalone-app/TUTORIAL.md

 # Creating a standalone cross-platform client app for LeanIX
-LeanIX Pathfinder is a very versatile tool when it comes to explore, analyse and manage your workspace data.
+LeanIX Pathfinder is a very versatile tool when it comes to explore, analyze and manage your workspace data.
 However, and in very specific situations, the user may come up with a set of requirements that call out for custom development, either in the form of a Custom Report, or a project of some sort that interfaces with any of the available LeanIX [APIs](https://dev.leanix.net/docs/available-apis).

 In this tutorial, we'll guide you on how to build a simple cross-platform desktop app, based on [Vue](https://vuejs.org/) and [Electron](https://www.electronjs.org/), that allows the user to securely access the LeanIX Pathfinder [GraphQL API](https://www.electronjs.org/) using the [GraphiQL](https://github.com/graphql/graphiql) library.
 <div  style="display:flex; justify-content:center">